-3.7 Function of the RGB filter button
+3.7 Pulse RCU, function of the "RGB filter" button

 Filtering the color of the projected image

 By pressing the RGB filter button on the RCU you can place a color filter on the output of the projector.
 This feature can be useful during the installation and configuration of a multi-projector or multi-channel setup.
 By having one projector project a red image and another project a green image, it is easier to spot and adjust the overlap section.